duckietown/docs-AIDO/book/AIDO/15_rules/20_traffic_laws.md

 # Traffic law objective {#traffic_laws status=ready}

 The following are a list of rule objectives the Duckiebots are supposed to abide by within Duckietown.
 All individual rule violations will be summarized in one overall traffic law objective $\objective_{T}$.
-These penalties hold for the lane following, and navigation tasks (LF, LFV, NAVV).
+These penalties hold for the embodied tasks (LF, LFV).

 ## Quantification of "Staying in the lane" {#traffic_laws_lf}
 TODO: To be implemented